panzi/jQuery-Cookies/README.md

 ### $.cookie( map )

 Same as above but set or remove multiple cookies at once.
-The keys of the are the names of the cookies and the values are strings, `null` or settings like above.
+The keys of map the are the names of the cookies and the values are strings, `null` or settings like above.